 The Maritime Museum

 The Maritime Museum is inside of the old Fog Signal Building at the Eagle Harbor Lighthouse Complex.
 The photo on the left above shows the building when it was operated by the U.S. Coast Guard, complete with fog signal whistles coming out of the roof.
-The photo on the right at the top of this page shows the current building.

 (Photo: The Maritime Museum has several displays of navigational aids and ship models.)